I cannot even begin to tell you how amazing this Dark Chocolate Espresso Cake tastes! Thus far this is the best

 To make the ganache, place the semisweet chocolate chips and heavy whipping cream in a double boiler with simmering water.
-Allow the chocolate chips to melt before stirring, once melted stir until smooth.
+Allow the chocolate chips to melt before stirring, once you have melted chocolate stir until smooth.
 Cool to room temperature.

 Frost the cake with the cooled ganache and allow it to set before slicing.

 This dark chocolate espresso cake is the most amazing cake I have ever baked!
 But that’s just my opinion, you decide for yourself.